-2 Semesters; 1 Credit; Weighted Prerequisite: French 2 with minimum semester grades of A, or French 2 Honors with minimum semester grades of B
+Prerequisite: French 2 with minimum semester grades of A, or French 2 Honors with minimum

 French 3 Honors is designed to engage students in increasingly advanced skill development through authentic materials.
 Students learn, think critically, and express themselves about a variety of topics in the French language.
 Students study geography of the French-speaking world, contemporary literature and culture in the target language.
 Grammar from levels 1 and 2 is reviewed and refined.
 The class is conducted primarily in French so that students may maximize listening and speaking skills.
 Technology will be used throughout the course to practice listening and speaking skills.
-An online, interactive textbook allows students to always have with them all the materials used in the classroom for further review and practice.
+An online, interactive textbook allows students to continue to practice their listening, reading, writing, and speaking skills outside of the classroom.